Working with Views

 - Views simplify repeated query logic and deliver curated perspectives on your data.

-CREATE VIEWdefines the virtual table;CREATE OR REPLACEupdates it;DROP VIEWremoves it.- Use views for reporting, security, and API-like abstractions in the University schema.
+CREATE VIEWdefines the virtual table;CREATE OR REPLACEupdates it;DROP VIEWremoves it.- Use views for reporting, security, and API-like abstractions in the marketplace schema.

 Quiz